ricardoapn1net/WebstaurantStore/README.md

 # WebstaurantStore
-JMeter script is located inside the "Outlet" folder
+JMeter script "outlet.jmx" is located inside the "Outlet" folder.

 # *** WebstaurantStore Code Screen Task ***
 - This script will extract all products pages URLs from the three outlet pages.